jamesjsewell/dc_alumni_portal/README.md

     AUTH_SECRET="a random string you come up with" API_PASS="another random string you come up with"

+Note that the global_vars.js file in the src folder contains the API_URL that the front end will use when making ajax calls.
+When in development i have that API_URL variable set to 'http://localhost:3000' before building for production i have it set to 'https://dc-portal-api.herokuapp.com'

 **npm scripts**
 * "start": "node ./api/server.js",
     * this is used in production by heroku to run the server